DICCIONARIO GRIEGO-ESPAÑOL

 Presentation

-Researchers working in Greek epigraphy know how laborious can be sometimes the location of the bibliography generated by an inscription or a series of inscriptions throughout the years.
-The purpose of the data base CLAROS is to make easier the task of locating new editions of Greek inscriptions appeared all along the last hundred years.
-It is designed to help the epigraphists, but particularly, we think, the non specialists (historians, linguists, philologists, etc.), less acquainted than those to find their paths in the bibliographical jungle into which this discipline has turned.
+Researchers working on Greek epigraphy know how laborious the location of the bibliography generated by an inscription or a series of inscriptions throughout the years can sometimes be.
+The purpose of the data base CLAROS is to make it easier to locate new editions of Greek inscriptions discovered throughout the last hundred years.
+It is designed to help not only epigraphists, but also non-specialists (historians, linguists, philologists, etc.) who may be less acquainted than the former with the task of finding their way in the bibliographical jungle this discipline has become.

-Its origin goes back to 1990, when part of the team of the DGE started gathering in a previous version under MSDOS environment this type of information in order to help us in the task of reviewing the epigraphical material included in the dictionary.
-It has the same philosophy of other sections of this web page: to put at the disposal of scholars information of internal use for the DGE that would be difficult to consult in other way.
+Its origin goes back to 1990, when part of the team of the DGE started gathering this type of information in a MS-DOS environment in order to help us review the epigraphical material included in the dictionary.
+It shares the same philosophy as other sections of this website: to put at the disposal of scholars information of internal use for the DGE that would otherwise be difficult to consult.

-This data base has no claims to be exhaustive and does not try to collect every edition of each inscription included.
-It is only a sum of the concordances included at the end of many epigraphical collections that were published since the end of the Nineteen Century.
-In addition, we have included a certain number of concordances prepared by the authors of the Supplementum Epigraphicum Graecum for volumes that had an incomplete concordance or had no concordance at all (more than 100).
-Finally, we made a number of concordances through direct reading of volumes that also had no concordance (those are more than 250).
-Among them can be mentioned for instance collections such as GVI, ICr., Hell., IGR, INomima, ISE, ISic.MG, RDGE, Schwyzer or Sokolowski.
+This data base does not intend to be exhaustive and does not try to collect every edition of each inscription included.
+It is only the sum of the concordances included at the end of many epigraphical collections that were published since the end of the 19th century.
+In addition, we have included a certain number of concordances prepared by the authors of the Supplementum Epigraphicum Graecum for volumes that had an incomplete concordance or had no concordance at all.
+Finally, we established a number of concordances through direct reading of volumes that had no concordances, such as, among other collections, GVI, ICr., Hell., IGR, INomima, ISE, ISic.MG, RDGE, Schwyzer or Sokolowski.

-The very different systems of quotation followed by epigraphists, not only for what regards the abbreviations, but also numbers of volume, years, pages, numbers of inscription, etc., have been systematically unified, as far as possible.
-This work of revision has been no less laborious than compiling and entering the references.
+The very different systems of quotation followed by epigraphists, not only for abbreviations, but also numbers of volume, years, pages, numbers of inscription, etc., have been systematically unified, as far as possible.
+This work of revision has been as laborious as compiling and entering the references.

-To these two phases of the work it followed the design of a suitable and efficient computer data base.
-Our priority has been to present all the useful information (Search Form, Results, information on the publications, Help and Sort Form) almost simultaneously without shifting the screen, the Search Form being permanently visible in the top part of the screen.
+After these two phases, a suitable and efficient computer data base was designed.
+Our priority has been to present all the useful information (search form, results, information on the publications, help and display preferences form) almost simultaneously without moving to a different screen, the search form being permanently visible at the top of the screen.

-In the first stages of the work we left aside those references to the less commonly quoted publications (from the 17th, 18th and the first half of the 19th century).
-At the moment, this information was of secondary importance for the DGE.
-When we considered the possibility of making this data base available to a wide public, we decided to include also this type of references.
-In the fourth version (21-5-2004) we entered those references that we left aside at the beginning of our work.
+In the first stages of the work, we did not include those references to the less commonly quoted publications (from the 17th, 18th and the first half of the 19th centuries).
+At that moment, this information was not a priority for the DGE.
+When we considered the possibility of making this data base available to a wider audience, we decided to include this type of references too.
+In the fourth version (21-5-2004) we included those references that we had excluded at the beginning of our work.

-This fifth version of CLAROS contains more than 450.000 equivalences coming from more than 750 collections.
+This new version of CLAROS contains more than 605.000 equivalences coming from over 1000 collections.
 In general terms (with the main exceptions of the concordances of SEG and BE), we only collect references to editions and translations, not to commentaries that do not include the Greek text or a translation.
 We think that, once the editions are located, it will be easy to find further critical bibliography.
-Nevertheless, we have exceptionally gathered also references to commentaries in the case of those collections that in its final concordance mix both types of references, not being easy to separate them.
+Nevertheless, we have exceptionally gathered references to commentaries in the case of those collections that mix both types of references in their concordance, not being easy to separate them.

 In this fifth upgrade we want to emphasize two specially significant facts:

-1. Among the new 65.000 equivalences, more than 18.000 correspond to the years 1978-2004 of the Bulletin Épigraphique of the Revue des Études Grecques.
-It has been an arduous work but from now on the users of the BE will be finally able to consult a complete on-line concordance of this valuable working tool, with more than 53.000 references for the years 1922-2004.
+1. Among the new equivalences established through direct reading, more than 23.000 correspond to the years 1978-2010 of the Bulletin Épigraphique of the Revue des Études Grecques.
+It has been an arduous work but from now on the users of the BE will finally be able to consult a quite complete on-line concordance of this valuable working tool, with more than 58.000 references for the years 1922-2010.

 Collections included

-This is the list of epigraphical corpora whose concordances are to be found in the data base.
-The sign (+) means the concordances are taken from the Supplementum Epigraphicum Graecum.
-The asterisk (*) means the concordances were made by ourselves for volumes without one.
-Blue color identifies those collections whose concordance has been included in this last update.
+This list includes the collections whose concordances may be found in the data base.
+The sign (+) identifies those collections that have been taken from the Supplementum Epigraphicum Graecum.
+The star (*) marks those collections compiled by us for volumes that did not have one.
+The blue color identifies those concordances included in the latest upgrade.

 List of abbreviations

-This list contains all the abbreviations used in the data base (in this fifth version near5000), together with the complete bibliographical information.
-You can reach this list either from the links in this Presentation or from the data base window: when you click the button Abbrev., the first of the eigth files in which the list is divided is loaded in a new window to allow several sections of the list to be opened at the same time.
+This list contains all the abbreviations used in the data base (in this fifth version near 6300), together with the complete bibliographical information.
+You can reach this list either from the links in this Presentation or from the data base window: when you click the button Abbrev., the first of the eight files into which the list is divided is loaded in a new window to allow several sections of the list to be opened at the same time.

 Most of the journal abbreviations are those of L'Année Philologique.
 Exceptionally, we follow other abbreviations, especially for some of the most commonly quoted journals.
 In such cases the user will find in this List a link from the abbreviation used by L'Année Philologique to the abbreviation followed in the data base.